Danver98/fastapi-currency-app/README.md

     * amount
     * date
 Params and response are based on https://apilayer.com/ API

+## Database
+[Alembic](https://alembic.sqlalchemy.org/en/latest/#) was used in project.
+You'd generate versions and migrations yourself

 ## Info
 You'd add  your own `.env` file to the root of the project  with corresponding secret variables or yo can get them from environmental variables in OS.